Alipsa/uso/readme.md

 # Uso, an ANT based build system

 The Uso ProjectBuilder is an extension of [AntBuilder](https://docs.groovy-lang.org/latest/html/api/groovy/ant/AntBuilder.html), adding declarative targets while still keeping the simplicity of AntBuilder to define and execute tasks.
 The result is a build system that works the same as Ant, but using Groovy as the build scripting language.
+The Maven Ant tasks are also included and enabled by default making it possible to define and resolve, dependencies and to publish artifacts to a maven repository.

 It requires groovy to be installed and on the path (e.g. through sdkman)